 – But shouldn’t Pitchfork want to support good music, even if it’s not been paid for?
 That would be in line with their brand.

 No man, they have policies for that stuff.
 Not even your local magazine would do that.
 If I tried to get an unknown artist featured on Avopolis, the Chief Editor would say, “C’mon, no-one knows this guy.
 Our daily traffic is only 10,000 people, so who’s going to read about an artist with no fans? “.
 I’ve seen it happen.
 So if that’s Avopolis, can you imagine how strict Pitchfork are?
-Besides, Pitchfork aren’t independent anymore.
+Besides, Pitchfork isn’t independent anymore.
 They’ve been bought by Condé Nast, so it makes even less sense for them to take any chances.
 In order to go mainstream today, you need a publicity agency.

 – So did Khruangbin use an agency to get famous?

-Of course, and they used more than one.
+Of course – they used more than one.
 Look, any manager who knows what they’re doing is spending money on their client.
 So an up-and-coming artist shouldn’t be surprised if their manager one day says, “You’re in debt to me for €20,000.
 But don’t worry – when I’m able to get you €20,000 for a show, you can pay me back.
 Until then, I’m spending money on your wardrobe, photographer, videographer, Art Director, and PR, and it’s €4000 for each of those “.
 Even the most talented artist in the world can’t avoid this.
 That’s why I got out of the mainstream music business, since the one thing I couldn’t afford was the paid publicity.

 By the way, I don’t understand how an indie artist can spend €2000 to record an album without setting aside some money for promo.
 It just makes no sense at all.